Help us improve your experience.

 Do you have time for a two-minute survey?

-You can configure the keepalives on a generic routing encapsulation (GRE) tunnel interface by including both the keepalive-time statement and the hold-time statement at the [edit protocols oam gre-tunnel interface interface-name] hierarchy level.
+Configure the keepalives on a GRE tunnel interface by including both the keepalive-time statement and the hold-time statement at the [edit protocols oam gre-tunnel interface interface-name] hierarchy level.

 For proper operation of keepalives on a GRE interface, you must also include the family inet statement at the [edit interfaces interface-name unit unit] hierarchy level.
 If you do not include this statement, the interface is marked as down.

-Configuring Keepalive Time and Hold time for a GRE Tunnel Interface
+Configure Keepalive Time and Hold Time for a GRE Tunnel Interface

-You can configure the keepalives on a generic routing encapsulation (GRE) tunnel interface by including both the keepalive-time statement and the hold-time statement at the [edit protocols oam gre-tunnel interface interface-name] hierarchy level.
+Configure the keepalives on a GRE tunnel interface by including both the keepalive-time statement and the hold-time statement at the [edit protocols oam gre-tunnel interface interface-name] hierarchy level.

 To configure a GRE tunnel interface: